twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 ### Event

 An event is the building block of a message.
 It's defined as an enum, and each case has up to one associated value (note: it's different from a ReactiveCocoa Event).
 You can think of it as a strongly-typed `NSNotification`.
-Each case starts with `Request` or `Response`.
+Each case starts with `Request` or `Response` out of convention.
+Below are a few example cases.

 {% highlight swift %}
 /// Event.swift